jenkinsci/kubernetes-plugin/README.md

 # Building and Testing

-Integration tests will use the currently configured context autodetected from kube config file or service account.
+Integration tests will use the currently configured context auto-detected from kube config file or service account.

 ## Manual Testing